 Use reusable cotton pads for makeup removal

 Eye makeup removal is a messy job.
 It makes sense that we typically reach for a classic, disposable cotton round or puff to get layers of mascara, eyeliner, eyeshadow and primer off, but imagine years of these materials getting thrown in the trash.
 The contribution to waste is undeniable and completely avoidable.
-Many brands are now offering reusable cotton pads that can be thrown in the wash and endlessly repurposed.
+Various brands offer reusable cotton pads that is able to be .
 Thread and Designs make 100% bamboo cotton pads that come with a laundry bag, making it super easy to toss them in the wash.

 The same goes for toners and facial mists.
 Choose a reusable pad for application or mist on with a spray bottle.
 Using a spray bottle will give you the most use out of your product, without having to wash a reusable pad, which is an added benefit for your wallet and the environment.

 Use reusable swabs and cruelty-free makeup brushes to fine-tune makeup.

 For a quick eyeliner fix or to strategically smudge eyeshadow, reach for a makeup brush or reusable swab.
 This wasn’t an option in the past, but reusable swabs are now available.
 KOPA makes reusable silicone swabs that are a replacement for using approximately 2000 disposable cotton swabs.
 It comes in a portable case for travel.

 A clean and cruelty-free makeup brush dipped in a bit of makeup remover will work just as well to refine winged liner and fix other mistakes.
 Also, using a soft blending brush to smudge eyeshadow can offer even more precision and control than a cotton swab.
 Eco Tools is an affordable, cruelty-free and vegan brush line.
 With every purchase, proceeds go to accessible education for girls all over the world.